-He finally popped the question!
-You’ve tied the knot, the date is set and that engagement ring is sparkling on your left hand.
-But as the excitement begins to simmer down and the wedding planning ensues, it’s also important to take a look at your homeowners or renters policy and start thinking about how you can protect your shiny band.
+He finally asked the big question!
+You’ve married, the wedding date has been set, and the engagement ring sparkles on your left hand.
+However, as the excitement fades and wedding planning begins, it’s also important to review your homeowner’s or renters policy and consider how you can protect your shiny band.

-Your first step in protecting precious jewelry is to contact your insurance provider to find out any limits on jewelry and if you have to add protection.
-Taking your piece to the jeweler in order to get an appraisal concerning the ring’s value is also an important early step.
-Appraisals include the current retail price in the market, the type of stones, cut, clarity, carat weight, craftsmanship and manufacture’s marks.
-They will give you a formal document that you can present to your insurance company.
+The first step in protecting precious jewelry is to contact your insurance provider to determine any jewelry limits and whether you need to add protection.
+Taking your piece to a jeweler for an appraisal on the ring’s value is also an important first step.
+The current market retail price, the type of stones, cut, clarity, carat weight, craftsmanship, and manufacturer’s marks are all considered in appraisals.
+They will provide you with a formal document to present to your insurance company.

-Most of the time engagement rings or expensive jewelry can be added to your home owners policy through an endorsement, although some do decide to purchase a separate policy, called a floaters option.
-This type of insurance policy covers moveable property and provides coverage that your normal insurance policies do not cover.
-Many floaters are purchased for artwork that cannot be replaced.
-Once an item is insured, it can travel anywhere throughout the world and will be covered if it’s lost.
-This coverage does not include general wear and tear or deterioration of the jewelry.
+Engagement rings or expensive jewelry can usually be added to your homeowner’s policy via an endorsement, but some people prefer to purchase a separate policy, known as a floaters option.
+This type of insurance policy covers moveable property and provides coverage that is not provided by standard insurance policies.
+Many floaters are purchased for irreplaceable artwork.
+When an item is insured, it can travel anywhere in the world and is covered if it is lost.
+This policy excludes general wear and tear or deterioration of the jewelry.

 Consider insuring any other valuable jewelry you own if it isn’t your engagement ring.
 It’s worth protecting a family heirloom or your prized tennis bracelet.